Sj-Yuan/JigsawBlock/README.md

 The repository is the code of article, including PFAM and other components in the src folder.
 When using it, you need to add the code to the backbone network.

-In addition to the code, we provide the address of the[MTL AD Dataset](https://drive.google.com/drive/folders/1PdEcDyFPb3d7yb5uQCOrbi3fs3PyoilG).
+In addition to the code, we provide the address of the [MTL AD Dataset](https://drive.google.com/drive/folders/1PdEcDyFPb3d7yb5uQCOrbi3fs3PyoilG).
 The code effect is tested on MVTec AD dataset and MTL AD Dataset respectively.
 # Result